jinlab-washu/Jin-lab.manual/Genome_Modeling_System/HowToUseGMS_Computer1.md

-# How to use GMS on Computer 1
+# How to use GMS on Computer1

 Because "WashU RIS uses Docker to manage the containers within compute1." ([RIS doc](https://docs.ris.wustl.edu/doc/compute/compute-quick-start.html#understanding-what-a-container-is))
 We need to do some configuration for using Genome Modeling System (GMS).